Enclose a completed

 shaft material is acceptable.
 The head of the swab should be coated

-with sample material to the extent possible.
-We can test from less
+in the datasheet.
+We can sometimes test from less

 will fit the sample source without harming the patient.